rpoe/combinations/README.md

 # permutations
-A go function calculating the set of permutations of a set
+A go function calculating the set of permutations of a set.

+This project is licensed under the terms of the MIT license.